-If you are registering for a Technique Study course, you will likely start with the Basic course, before taking the Intermediate course, followed by the Advanced course.
-However, you may have developed some skills on your own, so you can challenge which level you start at by contacting the Education Director with a challenge letter providing a complete resume of your related experience, skills, and provide detailed photos and examples of your original designs and/or published patterns.
+If you are registering for a Technique Study Course, you will likely start with the Basic course, before taking the Intermediate course, followed by the Advanced course.
+However, you may have developed some skills on your own, so you can challenge which level you start at by contacting the Education Director with a challenge letter providing a complete resumé of your related experience, skills, and detailed photos and examples of your original designs and/or published patterns.

 Technique Study Course students produce a notebook or binder showcasing their completed assignments.
-The student will complete research, diagrams, sampes, a small project with each lesson and a major, student-designed final project in the studied technique.
-Your Counsellor will provide valuable critques following their review of each lesson and your next lesson materials.
+The student will complete research, diagrams, samples, a small project with each lesson and a major, student-designed final project in the studied technique.
+Your Counsellor will provide valuable critiques following their review of each lesson and your next lesson materials.

 Emphasis is placed on skill development and research into historical facts.
 Ample room is provided for personal expression in the Basic level while more emphasis is placed on colour and design at the Intermediate and Advanced level courses.